 Today I have prepared for Jan and Robert an interesting itinerary which combines wetland birds, with butterflies and orchids in Costa Blanca.
 The last weeks has been very warm for March (max, temperature of 31ºC!) and butterflies are already very active.
-In addition, we are at the peak of the Mediterranean orchids so I expect to see a good number and variety of them.
+In addition, we are at the peak of the orchids blooming season.
+That means that we are going to see a good number and variety of them.

-In the North part of the park, we spot 2 Booted Eagles, several Marsh Harrier and 5 Common Buzzard migrating above the Montanyeta verda.
-Later, we find over 100 Audouin’s Gulls, joined by few Mediterranean Gulls feeding on the invasive american crayfish in a paddy field.
+In the North part of the park, we spot 2 Booted Eagles, several Marsh Harrier and 5 Common Buzzard migrating above the hills.
+Later, we find over 100 Audouin’s Gulls.
+Among them, there are few Mediterranean Gulls feeding on the invasive american crayfish in a paddy field.

 After a rewarding coffee stop in Pego, we continue driving to the near valleys to look for butterflies and orchids in Costa Blanca.
 In our fist stop, Pau show us 3 spikes of Mirror Orchid (Ophrys speculum) and a couple Sawfly Orchid (Ophrys tenthredinifera).
 Our next stop is on the shade of a stone oak to have lunch.
 Soon we have to stand up to see a nice Firecrest and a stunning Moroccan orange tip butterfly.
 Once we finish and pack up the picnic table and chairs back in the boot, we drive few km more.
 A short walk reveals few tens of Early purple orchids (Orchis olbiensis).
 We find from white ones to magenta, a nice variety of colours!